C# Cast Examples

-Casting variables is not simple.
-A complicated set of rules resolves casts.
+Casts.
+Casting variables is complex: in C# a set of rules resolves casts.
 In some cases data is lost and the cast cannot be reversed.
-In others an exception is provoked in the execution engine.
-The C# language also allows a variety of syntax forms.
+In others an exception is provoked.

 using System;